landifrancesco/CheapChat/README.md

 - do not commit dependency folders like `node_modules/`
 - do not commit local hosting metadata such as `.vercel/`

-## What makes this project interesting
-CheapChat is valuable because it aims at a very practical gap:
-- many people want AI tools
-- many do not want another subscription
-- free tiers are useful, but they often run out, reset later, or vary by provider
-- switching providers manually all the time is annoying

-This project tries to solve that by giving you one place where you can keep using different free or low-cost resources as availability changes.

 ## Project boundaries
 CheapChat is a strong fit for:
 - personal use